Houston Attorney Handling Aggravated Assault Cases

 Facing Charges For Aggravated Assault?
 Contact Attorney Paul Morgan Today!

 I have experience handling and litigating violent offenses.
 I provide high-quality representation to those facing an accusation of violation.
 Usually, these types of cases require artfully and delicately investigating and cross-examining a victim.
-If you wish to come in and discuss your case, please schedule a free consultation with me.
+If you wish to come in and discuss your case, please schedule a consultation with me.